 For a very short period in April 2020, the price of crude oil turned negative for the first time ever.
 This meant that a barrel of West Texas Intermediate oil could be purchased at no cost and you would (at least in theory) also be paid as much as $37.63 for taking it off someone’s hands.
 But by July 2021, the commodity has reached a five-year high.

 Something similar has been seen with stocks.
 After a sharp dip, many of the biggest companies saw their share prices rebound.
-The biggest winners of 2020 did more than just recover, large crowds of bearish investors have pushed their market caps higher and higher.
+The biggest Stock Market Winners of 2020 did more than just recover, large crowds of bearish investors have pushed their stock market caps higher and higher.

 But has all this positive sentiment made the stock market winners of 2020 unattractive to anyone who hasn’t already invested, or do they still offer a good opportunity?